-Lighting can completely change the way any space looks and feels, so if you want to spice things up in your garden, why not opt for some fun fixtures?
-Think colorful fairy lights, interesting path lights or intricate paper lanterns!
+According to Round Rock arborists for gardening services, lighting can completely change the way any space looks and feels, so if you want to spice things up in your garden, why not opt for some fun fixtures?
+Think colorful fairy lights, interesting path lights, or intricate paper lanterns!
 All of these will provide your garden with practical illumination, but also add different shapes and textures to space.

 Provide cute shelter

 Having an intricate pergola or a gazebo in your garden will certainly bring your outdoor space to the next level, but these projects cost a lot of money and require plenty of space.
 So, if you want something equally beautiful, yet much more affordable and practical, you should opt for shade sails!
 Today, you can find commercial shade sails in various interesting shapes and colors that can boost comfort in all gardens.
 These are very easy and fast to install, can go over seating areas, play zones and even pools and give your outdoor space a fun and relaxing vibe!

 Fun stepping stones

 If you want to make your garden safer and more interesting, you can kill two birds with one (stepping) stone!
 Create fun paths in your garden with store-bought molds or go completely custom with sweet DIY ideas.
 Find flat stones on the beach, bring some paint to them, and voila—you have a practical and whimsical stone path!
 These projects are also a perfect way to get your kids out of the house and into the garden.
 Youngsters will especially love fun hopscotch pavers!

 An outdoor library